Marketing Degree and Careers

-As of 2017, the marketing industry has reached an estimated worth of $1.2 trillion, however, according to the US Bureau of Labor Statistics, demand on marketing jobs is increasing the same way the demand on jobs in other field is, nevertheless, recent changes in marketing trends are affecting demand on certain marketing jobs as opposed to others.
-For instance, due to the industry’s inclination to shift their marketing means from traditional outlets to more modern ones; becoming more internet-based, employer demand for digital marketers is expected to keep increasing in the coming years.
+As of 2017, the marketing industry has reached an estimated worth of $1.2 trillion; however, according to the US Bureau of Labor Statistics, demand for marketing jobs is increasing the same way the demand for jobs in other field is, nevertheless, recent changes in marketing trends are affecting demand on certain marketing jobs as opposed to others.
+For instance, due to the industry’s inclination to shift its marketing means from traditional outlets to more modern ones, becoming more internet-based, employer demand for digital marketers is expected to increase in the coming years.
 This also means that employers’ demand for other outdated jobs in the marketing industry will decrease in turn, eventually becoming obsolete.

-What are the requirements and prerequisites you need in order to pursue a degree in marketing?
+What are the requirements and prerequisites you need to pursue a degree in marketing?

 To pursue a marketing degree, a high school student should consider undertaking some electoral classes like introductory business and marketing, communications, and economics classes.
-High school students should also check with their guidance counselor or admissions counselor to have a better idea of the preparatory classes the school they plan to apply to recommends.
+High school students should also check with their guidance counselor or admissions counselor to better understand the preparatory classes the school they plan to apply to recommends.
 Some of the prerequisites you may need for a marketing degree could include core business classes in marketing principles.